samtron1412/docs/tech/it/soft-dev/pro/para/oop.md

 knowing that it contains an object of the subclass.
 This is very useful when you have multiple subclasses of the superclass.

+- Overloading: methods have the same name but different signatures
+- Overriding: methods have the same signature

 ### Method overriding

 A subclass can define a behavior that's specific to the subclass type,